Why subscribe to Wild Ones?

 Wild Ones is a weekly digest of thought-provoking research, creative and inspiring ideas, and practical tools from ecolinguistics and environmental communication.

-but sometimes Sunday) I share educational, inspiring, and creative ideas in ecowriting, ecolinguistics, and environmental communication: it might be new research updates, thought-igniting theories, helpful tools, or inspiring quotes from compelling writers, activists, and researchers.
+Every week I share educational, inspiring, and creative ideas in the fast-growing interdisciplinary field of environmental communication: it might be new research updates, thought-igniting theories, helpful tools, or inspiring quotes from compelling writers, activists, and researchers.
 I gather all these communication resources here for you to consider in your own life and work as an advocate for a more healthy, just, and sustainable world.

 Thanks so much!